conan7882/GoogLeNet-Inception/README.md

 - When testing the pre-trained model, images are rescaled so that the shorter dimension is 224.
 This is not the same as the original paper which use 144 224x224 crops per image for testing.
 So the performance will not be as good as the original paper.
 However, it is easy to add a pre-processing step to obtain the 144 crops and test the classification performance.

 ## Results
-Results of VGG19 for the same images can be found [here](https://github.com/conan7882/VGG-tensorflow#results).
+result of VGG19 for the same images can be found [here](https://github.com/conan7882/VGG-tensorflow#results).

 **The pre-processing of images for both experiments are the same.**